dmitry-strungar/taxi-user-behavior-analysis/README_ENG.md

 ### Distribution Analysis

 Distance distributions for Economy and Comfort trips are right-skewed and non-normal.
-This justifies the use of a non-parametric statistical test (Mann–Whitney U test).
+This justifies the use of a non-parametric statistical test (Mann-Whitney U test).

 ### Median Comparison